 The next two years were spent with Portsmouth before moving across the pond to play for the Albany Capitals in the American Soccer League.
 It was here that Mariner began to work as a part-time coach and he continued learning the ropes as player-assistant coach with the San Francisco Bay Blackhawks.
 He returned to Europe in 1990 and ended his playing career with Maltese club Naxxar Lions.
 After a spell working in Japan he returned to America, coaching in Arizona and later at Harvard University.
 In 2004, he joined former Liverpool legend Steve Nicol on the coaching staff of the New England Revolution in the MLS.
 Mariner was named as Argyle's Head Coach in October 2009, taking over first team affairs from Paul Sturrock two months later.

 Mariner had his work cut out and sadly was unable to reverse the decline; Argyle were relegated to League One at the end of the 2009-10 season.
 Following the appointment of Peter Reid as manager in June 2010, Mariner reverted to his former duties but with Argyle still cash-strapped and the threat of being wound up after an HMRC petition, Mariner asked to be released from his contract in December 2010.
 A month later he returned to North America to join MLS side Toronto FC as Director of Player Development.
-In July 2012 he took as Head Coach, but was sacked just six months later.
+In July 2012 he took over as Head Coach, but was sacked just six months later.